Te May Ching

 Te May Ching (1923-2020) was a seed physiologist and worked for the OSU Crop Science Department from 1956 until her retirement in 1988.

 Life and education

-Te May Ching was born January 9, 1923, in Soo Chow, China, to her parents Sheng Wen and Hui Ying Tsou.
-She met her husband, Kim Kwong Ching, at the Central University in Nanking, China; they married on August 10, 1947, in Shanghai, China.
+Te May Ching was born January 9, 1923, in Suzhou, China, to her parents Sheng Wen and Hui Ying Tsou.
+She met her husband, Kim Kwong Ching, at the Central University in Nanjing; they married on August 10, 1947, in Shanghai, China.

 She earned a B.S. in Forest Products and Wood Chemistry in 1944 from the Central University in Nanjing, China.

 She moved to the United States and began a graduate program at Michigan State University, where she earned an M.S. in Wood Technology in 1950 and Ph.D. in Cytology and Genetics in 1954.
 She had a two-year post-doctoral fellowship in plant physiology research at MSU.

 Oregon State University

 In 1956, Ching was hired as an Assistant Agronomist in the Oregon State College (OSC) Farm Crops Experiment Station in Corvallis, Oregon.
 She taught courses on seed physiology and conducted different types of research in OSC.
 Her work on a grain called triticale in the 1980s was part of a larger program that looked for the highest quality seeds for agriculture.
 In 1983, she developed a method to use an extract from fireflies to investigate differences between shriveled and plump seeds, specifically looking at enzyme variations.
 Ching published research papers on seed treatments, storage, and germination processes and presented her work internationally.

 In 1960, she was an Assistant Professor in the Farm Crops Department.
 She was promoted to Associate Professor in 1962 and Professor in 1971.

 She belonged to several professional organizations including the American Society of Agronomy, the President’s Commission on Human Rights and Responsibilities, and the Association of Women in Science (AWIS).
 In 1985, she was made a Fellow of the American Society of Agronomy/ Crop Science of America.

 Ching was involved in international education and cooperation.
 She gave talks on the People's Republic of China, served as an advisor for the Chinese Student Association at OSU, and was a member of the OSU International Education Committee.